Furnace Repair Checklist

 - Look for the breaker titled “furnace” or “heat,” and double-check it’s reading “on.”
 If you discover a tripped breaker, it will be in the middle or “off” position.

-- Using one hand, quickly turn the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t touch it and contact a team member from Garoken Energy Co.
+- Using one hand, quickly turn the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact a team member from Garoken Energy Co.
 Inc. at 503-374-1934 right away.

 It doesn’t matter how old your furnace is or what brand it is, it has no less than one standard wall switch situated on or near it.